codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-an-image-with-build-arguments.md

 ---
-title: "Build an Image with Build Arguments"
+title: "Build an Image with build arguments"
-description: "Use docker argument in Codefresh pipelines"
+description: "Use Docker arguments in Codefresh pipelines"
 group: example-catalog
 sub_group: ci-examples
 redirect_from: